flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 }
 {% endprettify %}

-### How do I know which list item is clicked on?
+### How do I know which list item has been clicked?

-In Xamarin.Forms, the ListView has a method to find out which item was clicked `ItemTapped`.
-There are many other techniques you may have used such as checking when `SelectedItem` or adding an `EventToCommand` behavior changes.
+In Xamarin.Forms, the ListView has an `ItemTapped` method to find out which item was clicked.
+There are many other techniques you might have used such as checking when `SelectedItem` or `EventToCommand` behaviors change.

 In Flutter, use the touch handling provided by the passed-in widgets.